 The Yachtsmen beat their first four foes: visiting Kennebunk (69-46), host Biddeford (60-46), visiting Brunswick in a regional final rematch (54-36) and host Mt.
 Ararat (50-33), then Tuesday, at the Expo, pulled away in the fourth quarter to down Westbrook, 53-42.

-Thursday, Cape Elizabeth hoped to end a four-game skid at the hands of Falmouth (see sidebar, below, for recent results), but the Yachtsmen found a way to beat their rival again.
+Thursday, Cape Elizabeth hoped to end a four-game skid at the hands of Falmouth (see sidebar, below, for recent results) and did so in most dramatic fashion.

 Falmouth got off to a fast start, as senior Ben Simonds took a pass from Coyne and drained a 3.
 After senior Marshall Peterson scored on a putback for the Capers, Coyne set up Walsh for a layup.
 Coyne then passed to junior Jack Bryant for a layup and a 7-2 lead.